Social media volunteers needed!

 - Any design / art / creative skills are a big plus – let us know what skills you have.

-We would like the volunteers to be available at least one day a week (which can be split into two half days) for at least four months.
-Those who want to be part of #unlocked need to be available for five months, until the end of December.
+We would like the volunteers to be available at least one day a week for at least five months.

 - your CV